WATOLINK/mind-speech-interface-ssvep/README.md

 ```python
     python ODC-DEMO/4_stim_demo.py --board-id=8 --serial-port=deviceserialport
 ```
+Note: to find your device serial port, either look in you device settings (windows) or if using a mac type this in the terminal:

+    ls /dev/cu.*

 ## Offline SSVEP Data Analysis
 To visualize the csv created from data collection, in your terminal run:
 ```python